iPad Essentials for the Artist & Designer – VideoJan 10, 2023

 Which iPad model to buy?

 Get the one you can afford.
 Go for value – what's the best bang for your buck?
 I use the iPad Pro 12.9", and I love it.
 First, think about the size of the tablet you want.
 Consider your daily usage and how you prefer to sit and hold it to work.
 Do you want something smaller to slip into your bag or something that gives more workspace?
 That's me.
 I like the workspace, so I went with the larger screen size.
-If you're an artist or designer, you'll want to get an iPad compatible with an Apple Pencil.
+If you're an artist or designer, you'll want an iPad compatible with an Apple Pencil.
 I'll get to that innovative mark-maker later.
 You can compare iPad models here.

 How much memory do I need for my new iPad?